Left Bank Writers Retreat in Paris Announces Hemingway Facebook Trivia Contest

 L to R: Young Hemingway and the Left Bank Writers Retreat at one of Hemingway’s café haunts in Paris.

-January 12, 2018 – Denver, Colorado – The Left Bank Writers Retreat, held each June in Paris, has announced a brand-new trivia contest on Facebook aimed at writers and Hemingway fans, with the grand prize awarding one lucky winner $500 towards tuition for the 2018 June trip.
-For the very first time the writing retreat, now in its 9th year, gives writers and literary travelers a chance to put their Hemingway knowledge to the test by answering daily trivia questions posted on the popular Left Bank Writers Retreat Facebook page that are related to Ernest Hemingway, who spent much of the 1920’s in Paris writing, exploring and finding inspiration.
+January 18, 2018 – Denver, Colorado – The Left Bank Writers Retreat, held each June in Paris, has announced a new trivia contest on Facebook aimed at writers and Hemingway fans, with the grand prize awarding one lucky winner $500 towards tuition for the June 10-15, 2018 Paris writing workshop and literary tourism experience.
+For the trivia competition, the writing retreat, now in its 9th year, gives writers and literary travelers a chance to put their Hemingway knowledge to the test by answering daily questions posted on the popular Left Bank Writers Retreat Facebook page related to Ernest Hemingway, who spent much of the 1920s in Paris writing, exploring and finding inspiration.

-Each day January 15 – 27, The Left Bank Writers Retreat Facebook page will post a Hemingway trivia question and contest participants can send their answers to firstname.lastname@example.org.
-If their answer is correct, they are automatically entered into a drawing for the grand prize of $500 towards tuition for the June 2018 retreat.
-(The prize may be applied toward 2018 LBWR tuition only, it has no cash value and is not transferable.)
+Each day, January 15 – 27, 2018, the Left Bank Writers Retreat Facebook page will post a Hemingway trivia question.
+Contest participants send answers to firstname.lastname@example.org, and entrants with correct answers are automatically entered into a drawing for the grand prize of $500 towards tuition for the June 2018 retreat (prize may be applied toward 2018 LBWR tuition only, it has no cash value and is not transferable) and two additional prizes.

-The second-place contest winner will win a beautiful painting of Paris, valued at $200 by Michael Flohr, and the third-place winner will receive copies of The Sun Also Rises, much of which was written by a young Hemingway while living in Paris in the 1920s, and A Moveable Feast, published in 1964 which captured his life Paris in the 1920s.
-One entry per day.
+The second-place contest winner receives a painting of Paris, valued at $200, by artist Michael Flohr; third prize is a copy each of The Sun Also Rises, much of which was written by a young Hemingway while living in Paris in the 1920s, and A Moveable Feast, published in 1964, which captured the author’s life Paris in the 1920s.
+One entry is allowed per day.
 Winners will be drawn February 1, 2018.

 Recommended by the Los Angeles Times as a chance to follow in Hemingway’s footsteps through Paris and cure writer’s block, the Left Bank Writers Retreat is open to all levels of writers.
-The Retreat includes morning writing sessions, coaching and one-on-one time with the instructor, Darla Worden, for a maximum of eight writers, as well as lunch each day, admission to museums and area sights and a picnic on the banks of the Seine.
+The retreat includes morning writing sessions, coaching and one-on-one time with the instructor, Darla Worden, for a maximum of eight writers, as well as lunch each day and tours of famous and little-known Paris literary sites and Hemingway haunts.
+Tuition also includes admission to museums and area sights and a picnic on the banks of the Seine.

 Regular tuition for the retreat is $1,999 with a $500 deposit required to reserve space.
 (Writers are responsible for their own hotel accommodations, transportation to Paris and other meals.)
 Reserve space with a deposit on the Left Bank Writers Retreat website at: www.leftbankwritersworkshop.com/register.